The Purpose of Consecration

 - Why do I need to consecrate myself to God?

+Why do we need consecration?
 A minister of the Gospel lays their physical hands on people.
 A Christian prays with their physical mouth.
 A body that is consecrated to God is aligned with God; filled and saturated by the Holy Spirit to render effective and acceptable service to God.

 Every Christian has a body, but not every Christian can produce the same quality of service to God.
 The output is very much dependent on individual level of consecration.